Ali Pashë Gucia

-Ali Pasha Shabanagaj (1828 – 5 March 1888) was an Albanian military commander and one of the leaders of the League of Prizren.
+Ali Pashe Gucia (1828 – 5 March 1888) was an Albanian military commander and one of the leaders of the League of Prizren.
 He governed, as an Ottoman kaymakam (sub-governor), an area in what is today eastern Montenegro around Plav and Gusinje.
-He was commonly known as Ali Pasha of Gusinje (Gusinyeli Ali Paşa, Ali Pashë Gucia).
+He was commonly known as Ali Pashë Gucia or Ali Pasha of Gusinje in some English sources (Gusinyeli Ali Paşa).
 He was the leader of the Albanian irregular troops of the League of Prizren against the Principality of Montenegro at the Battle of Novšiće.
 He was governor of the area of Plav and Gusinje located in a valley between steep mountains.